 From my preliminary research on desi daru, I had learned that it was produced from the fermentation of various indigenous vegetables, fruits, roots and flowers and that it was a hot commodity on the black market in Gujarat, the only remaining state in India that strictly prohibits alcohol.
 I had also discovered news reports about toxic ingredients such as shoe polish and battery acid sometimes making their way into the fermentation process.
 Every year throughout India there are tragedies in which dozens and sometimes hundreds at a time, die from consuming contaminated batches of desi daru.
 Many more fall ill, often going blind.

 Clutching my shoulderbag which contained a bottle of water, a notebook and a DVR camera, I climbed into the back of the rickshaw.
-Balwinder quickly introduced me to a warmly smiling Ghalib and we rode off; bound for the ‘desi daru drinking pit’.
-The particular pit that we were headed to was located on the outskirts of Bhanswara and it was one of Ghalib’s favorite haunts.
+Hamraz quickly introduced me to a warmly smiling Ghalib and we rode off; bound for the ‘desi daru drinking pit’.
+The particular pit that we were headed to was located on the outskirts of Banswara and it was one of Ghalib’s favorite haunts.

 In between intervals of shouted directions Ghalib sang.
 His neck craned outward from the cabin so that his voice spilled mostly into the oncoming wind.
 His song would pause momentarily and his head would turn back into the cabin as direction dictated.

-“What does he sing?”
-I asked Balwinder.
+“What is he singing?”
+I asked Hamraz.
 He leaned in toward Ghalib to listen closer, lingering there as his singing continued.
 Ghalib’s voice trailed on with a slightly out-of-tune sweetness.
-After a short while Balwinder leaned back.
+After a short while Hamraz leaned back.
 “It is an Urdu song.
 He sings ‘We are leaves from the garden of Ñër, far from the garden I am, far from the garden we both are.’